aagatam/Pipeline/README.md

-# High- Throughput data analysis pipeline
+# High- throughput data analysis pipeline

 ## How does this work?
 Snakeamke wrapper scripts (locates in the `workflow` folder) enable for automatic RNA-seq data analysis in terms of quality control, assembly, quantification, gene ontology, differential gene expression and alternative splicing and it's effects on protein level.
 Additional 'RMarkdown' script enables final visualization for AS.